 - a.
-Telegraphy is permitted over the whole band, except in the beacon band; Telegraphy exclusive between 144.000 144.110 MHz. (except satellite output downlink to earth) - Refer to Beacons Chapter for coordination of beacons in the beacon sub-band Section-11 - c.
-For technical standards on FM and repeaters see section-8
+Telegraphy is permitted over the whole band, except in the beacon band; Telegraphy exclusive between 144.000 144.110 MHz. (except satellite output downlink to earth) - b.
+Refer to Beacons Chapter for coordination of beacons in the beacon sub-band Section-Fout!
+Verwijzingsbron niet gevonden. - c.
+For technical standards on FM and repeaters PART 3 section 8.2

-If there is a real need for more repeater channels (see section-10), it is recommended that Societies or Repeater Groups consider setting up a repeater system on the higher frequency band(s).
+If there is a real need for more repeater channels (see section-Fout!
+Verwijzingsbron niet gevonden.), it is recommended that Societies or Repeater Groups consider setting up a repeater system on the higher frequency band(s).

 Further to this subject the following recommendation was adopted in.
-De Haan, 1993:
+De Haan, 1993: For the numbering of FM telephony channels, see annex 2 to this section.